COVID-19 (Novel Coronavirus)

 - McCoy Equestrian and Recreation Center & Residence

 - Grand Avenue Park Community Building, Staff Offices, & Parking Lot

 County Facilities at Government Center CLOSED to the Public

-- James S. Thalman Chino Hills Branch Library (March 17 – April 3) Note: Book returns are not being accepted.
+- James S. Thalman Chino Hills Branch Library (March 17 – until further notice) Note: Book returns are not being accepted.
 Customers may return books when the Library reopens.
 Fines will not be charged.

 - All Playgrounds and Exercise Stations

-- All Gazebo Reservations Have Been Cancelled and No New Reservations Will Be Taken
+- All Gazebos are Closed - Reservations Have Been Cancelled and No New Reservations Will Be Taken

-- Entry Gates to Chino Hills Community Park Parking Lot and Field Access Gates are Closed
+- Entry Gates to Chino Hills Community Park Field Access are Closed

 - Water Service Disconnections are Postponed

 - Street Sweeping Tickets Are Not Being Issued